When

 require anything more that a skim-coat of polyester or epoxy filler to

-you'll see many examples their work.) $5500 will get you a show
+you'll see many examples their work.)
+You will deal

 them for payments and other details.
 We don't make any money on this